brownedon/feather_cgms/README.md

 First time run, set authenticated=0, this will Pair the bluefruit with your MI Band and write the default slope and intercept values to flash.

 This will also work on the Amazfit Cor.

+Updated to work with Adafruit firmware 0.11.
+This was originally on 0.8.6.